NickMacro/NickMacro/README.md

+Hello, I'm an aspiring data scientist!
+I have a physics PhD graduate from The Ohio State University.

+# Current Projects
+* Attending the Spring 2021 Data Science Bootcamp at the Erdős Institute.
+* Learning about data science.

+# Previous Work
-I'm currently working on my PhD in physics.
-I work in the Zhong Group at The Ohio State University.
-My research is at the intersection of biochemistry, physics, and computation to understand how water interacts with protein surfaces.
+* I worked in the Zhong Group at The Ohio State University.
+My research was at the intersection of biochemistry, physics, and computation to understand how water interacts with protein surfaces.

-I'm also currently working to make the code I've made for our lab public.